Frequently Asked Questions

-I am currently living in Portland Oregon after hiking 1000 miles on the Pacific Crest Trail between April and August of 2014.
+I am currently living in Portland Oregon after hiking 1000 miles on the Pacific Crest Trail between April and June of 2014.
 It is a 2650 mile trail in that stretches from southern California to northern Washington.
 Unlike the American Discovery Trail, the Pacific Crest Trail is a single footpath way up in the mountains with little immediate access to towns.
-I have been really enjoying my time out West so far and will continue to update Dudetrek.com as I get closer and closer to the Canadian border.
+I have been really enjoying my time out West so far and will continue to update Dudetrek.com with every new adventure.